jblairpdx/GIScience_I/syllabus.md

 #### Lab Sections

-There are two lab sections for the course.
-Lab assignments will be given during the scheduled lab time.
+There are four lab sections for the course.
+Each lab assignment will made be available by applicable lab session.
 During the lab section you have registered for, the SSIL computer lab is reserved for your use and a GE will be available to present material and answer questions.

 If there is space available in the other sections---and the GE for it gives their permission---you may sit in as a guest.
 Please understand that the GTF must prioritize the students registered for that section.